 The discomfort generated during the epidural procedure may take several days to subside, and your physician may prescribe pain medication.
 During the healing process it is important to treat your back with care.
 Your physician will provide you with activity and physical rehabilitation guidelines.
 You will be required to do a special physical therapy and rehabilitation program for several weeks after your procedure.
 A special back support may be necessary as well as electrical stimulation to lessen spasms.
 You should be able to resume regular activity four hours after your procedure.
 You may have to undergo a nerve conduction study and EMG to help determine the severity and duration of back injury.

 Most patients will have 2-3 months of relief of some of their complaints.
 This can range from no relief to near absolute relief with the duration being from days to many months.
 Some patients may not get any relief with the first injection but after one or two more done over the following weeks.
 Many physicians will do these injections in cycles (series) where they will do one, two or three epidural injections over a couple of weeks.
 The interval between these cycles should be somewhere between two to three months.
-More frequent administration of steroids could lead to more serious side effects.
+More frequent administration of steroids could lead to more serious spinal epidural side effects.

 Transforaminal epidural steroid injection series will often last for 4-6 months or even longer.